ankurkakroo2/ankurkakroo2/README.md

 - ⚡ Fun fact: ...
 -->

-A passionate product & customer minded engineering leader with 8.5 years of experience who is fascinated by complex problems, Front end, DevOps and UX.
+A passionate product & customer minded engineering leader who is fascinated by the Web, DevOps and UX.

 * 💻  Experience in building and architecting awesome web experiences.
 * ☁  I also love working on Docker, Kubernetes and cloud